-Close to shopping and hiking in Paradise Valley
+Close to shopping and hiking in Paradise Valley, outside Old Town Scottsdale

-The Montelucia is located in the upscale Paradise Valley section of Scottsdale, just off Lincoln Drive and Tatum Blvd.
-It's a quarter-mile from Camelback Mountain, in a residential district.
+The hotel is located in the upscale Paradise Valley area of Scottsdale, just off Lincoln Drive and Tatum Blvd.
+It's in a residential district, a quarter-mile from Camelback Mountain.
 Guests interested in hiking can walk to Echo Canyon, where a popular, steep trail leads to the top of Camelback.
 (The parking lot can fill up early, so this is a definite advantage.)
 Numerous shops, art galleries, nightclubs, and restaurants are a 10-minute drive away in Old Town Scottsdale.
-Shuttle service is not offered, but a city trolley stops at Montelucia in the winter months to take guests to shopping downtown.
+Shuttle service is not offered, but a city trolley stops at Montelucia in winter to take guests to shopping downtown.
 Expect a 20-minute drive to Sky Harbor International Airport.

 Old World decor with luxe details, plus private balconies and soaking tubs